chunhui-zhang/chunhui-zhang/index.md

 <div class="image-txt-container">
 <div>
 <h2>Biography</h2>

-I received my B.S. degree from the School of Mathematics and Computational Science at Hunan University of Science and Technology.
-I am currently a Master student at the Institute of Information Engineering at Chinese Academy of Sciences and the School of Cyber Security at the University of Chinese Academy of Sciences.
-My major research interests include machine learning, contrastive learning and visual tracking.
+I am currently pursuing the Ph.D. degree in Shanghai Jiao Tong University, China.
+I received my B.S. degree from the School of Mathematics and Computational Science at Hunan University of Science and Technology.I received my M.S. degree from the Institute of Information Engineering at Chinese Academy of Sciences and the School of Cyber Security at the University of Chinese Academy of Sciences.
+I also spent 2 years (2020-2022) at the Chinese University of Hong Kong, Shenzhen as a research associate.
+My major research interests are focused on machine learning and visual tracking.

 <a href="https://scholar.google.com/citations?hl=en&user=r_cpud8AAAAJ">[Google Scholar]</a> <a href="https://github.com/983632847">[Github]</a>